erikandersson96/portfolio-project-four/README.md

 # What To Eat

-Formula One Quiz is a quiz built with Python.
-The quiz has 12 questions and for every question there is 2 options for the answer but only 1 is correct.
+What To Eat is a recipe website where both first time visitors and users can see all of our delicous recipes.
-The questions are all subjected around Formula One, both about historical moments from the very start until the 2020 season.
-So if you want to test your knowledge in Formula One, play the quiz.
+If a visitor wish to share their own delicous recipes, they can do so by register for a free user account.
+Old users can login/logout, see all of the recipes, edit or delete the recipes that they have created.

 **Remember that all links in this Readme does not open in a new tab.
 They open in the same window.**

-To play the quiz you can click this [link]().
+To visit What To Eat website please click this [link]().

 ![Screenshot of I am responsive]()

 ---
-## Portfolio Project Three
+## Portfolio Project Four

 ### Intention

-This website is a fictional website for the purpose of my Third Portfolio Project for Code Institute’s Full Stack Software Development Course.
-I created this website with the knowledge I gained from the `Python` module.
+This website is a fictional website for the purpose of my Fourth Portfolio Project for Code Institute’s Full Stack Software Development Course.
+I created this website with the knowledge I gained from the `Bootstrap, jQuery, Django` modules.

 The main goal of this project was to test my new knowledge in Python.
 I decided to create a 12 question Quiz Game about Formula One.